maciap/KhatriRaoClustering/README.md

 This code implements the extensions to the Khatri-Rao paradigm of the standard k-means algorithm and of two deep clustering algorithms, deep k-means (DKM), and improved deep embedded clustering (IDEC).

+There repository also includes scripts to reproduce experiments.

 ![Example](stickfigures.png)